 99.00% - 99.99%

-- Third, a team member is awarded 4 points for each event in which he/she breaks one or more Canadian Championship Records, where an “event” is either the Target Championships or the AC Open (ie. A maximum of 8 points).
-For example, an archer may break 3 distance records at the Target Championships but will be awarded 4 points for breaking a record in the event, not for each distance record achieved.
+- Third, a team member is awarded 4 points for each event in which they break one or more Canadian Championship Records, where an “event” is either the score of the Qualifying Round or the Elimination Round (ie. A maximum of 8 points).
 Note: in the event of a new shooting category or rule changes which make current records invalid, points for records will not be awarded until the third year of the new or changed category.
-For example, Field scoring rules change in 2008 and all old records will be retired.
-Field record points could only be awarded first in 2010.
+For example, Barebow scoring rules change in 2022 and all old records will be retired.
+Barebow record points could only be awarded first in 2024.

 - Finally, points are awarded for medaling as follows: *(note 3)